DevMentorDave/DeepPocketsHomework/README.md

 Each budget has at least one dedicated account to store money.
 There are different types of budget (regular, goal, etc.)

-Account keeps monet and can belong to only budget.
+Account keeps money and can belong to only budget.
 There are different types of accounts (debit, credit)

 Transaction can be spending, earning, transfer between accounts.